RusanovE/TestTaskForAmazon/README.md

 asins: Array of ASIN strings representing the range.
 Response:

-200 OK: List of SalesAndTrafficByASINEntity.SalesAndTrafficByAsin entities.
+- 200 OK: List of SalesAndTrafficByASINEntity.SalesAndTrafficByAsin entities.
+- 204 No Content: If no data is available.

 ### 7. Create Authentication Token <a name="create-authentication-token"></a>
 Endpoint: POST /api/stats/auth